-Since the mobile app is the future of social interaction, word of mouth marketing may also do its share in spreading a word about the brand or the app itself.
+Since the mobile app is the future of social interaction, word-of-mouth marketing may also share in spreading the word about the brand or the app itself.
 This brings us to another reason why a mobile app is beneficial to any business.

 When you launch the app, initial subscribers are the first wave of customers to come your way in addition to your regular customers.

 When building the customer base further, your customers may become your brand ambassadors as well.
 For instance, a positive experience using the mobile app and pushing for them to share their social media experience could mean additional mileage for you through referrals.